GitLeeRepo/PythonNotes/PythonNotes.md

     print(item, items[item])

-# a couple of ways to add to dictonary
+# a couple of ways to add to dictionary
 items["item6"] = 7.57
 items.update({"item7" : 3.33})